The Light Between Oceans (film): Filming

 Principal photography started in September 2014, with filming locations in New Zealand and Australia.
 Filming took place in Dunedin, Port Chalmers and on the Otago Peninsula, Saint Bathans in Central Otago and at the Cape Campbell Lighthouse in Marlborough.
 Filming sites included the former Dunedin Prison in Dunedin and Stuart Street at the former King Edward Technical College building.

 Footage aboard a steam train was filmed in October inside a refurbished wooden "bird cage" passenger carriage from the Pleasant Point Railway in South Canterbury.
 Mainline Steam Heritage Trust used Ja 1240 "Jessica" for the movie and it was transferred from the trust's Christchurch depot to Dunedin for filming to take place.
 While the scene in which the locomotive is used was set in 1918, locomotive Ja 1240 was built in 1947 and was the second New Zealand Railways JA class locomotive to be built.
 Built at New Zealand Railways Hillside workshops in Dunedin it ran exclusively in the South Island of New Zealand from 1947 until 1971.

 In November the production moved to Australia and filming began in Stanley, Tasmania where the crews transformed some locations in the town including the pier, which was refurbished, and the road, which was covered in gravel.
 Production wrapped on November 24, 2014.

 Post-production

 Cianfrance spent a year editing the film, with little breaks in between with the first cut of the film ending up at 2 hours and 20 minutes.

-Lawsuit

-A writer/director (Joseph Nobile) alleged that Margot Louise Watts, aka M. L. Stedman, knowingly and willfully copied, plagiarized, pirated and misappropriated expressive content from his screenplay entitled, The Rootcutter, subsequently retitled, A Tale of Two Humans, originally copyrighted in 2001.
-On January 26, 2017, Nobile filed suit against Watt's publishers, Simon & Schuster, DreamWorks et al. Although the defendants had had the opportunity to access the plaintiff's screenplay, the US District Court in New York ruled against Nobile on October 16, 2017, and subsequently granted the defendants' motions for Attorney Fees due to the objective unreasonability of the plaintiff's claims, and to dissuade other would-be plaintiffs from filing baseless suits.
-Nobile appealed, but on September 21, 2018, the 2nd US Circuit Court of Appeals upheld the original decisions.